Testicle lumps and swelling

 5. At the back of your testicles is the epididymis.
 This coiled tube normally feels ropey and can grow harmless cysts.

-If you find a lump or anything new or unusual, call your doctor as soon as possible.
+If you find a lump or anything new or unusual, call your healthcare provider as soon as possible.

 See our page Men's health for healthcare professionals